What are the Brute Force Login Protection feature options?

 You can use AntiBot Detection Engine to detect Bots.

-AntiBot Detection Engine is ShieldPRO's exclusive bot-detection technology that removes the needs for CAPTCHA and other challenges.This feature is designed to replace the CAPTCHA and Bot Protection options.
+AntiBot Detection Engine is ShieldPRO's exclusive bot-detection technology that removes the needs for CAPTCHA and other challenges.This feature is designed to replace the Bot Protection option.

-Important - Switching on this feature will disable the CAPTCHA and Bot Protection settings.
+Important: Switching on this feature will disable the Bot Protection settings.

 - Protection Locations

 You can choose the forms for which bot protection measures will be deployed

 - login form

 Limits login attempts to every X seconds.
 WordPress will process only 1 account access attempt per number of seconds specified.

 This option helps you to add support for 3rd-party login, register, and password reset forms such as Woocommerce, BuddyPress and Easy Digital Downloads.
 The 3rd-Party Support feature is enabled by default on Pro sites.